termehs/multigraphr/README.md

 at play in the generation of edges, and to detect overlap and potential dependencies between different types of edges.

-## Simulated goodness of fit tests
+## Goodness of fit tests

 Goodness of fits tests of multigraph models using Pearson (S) and information divergence (A) test statistics under the random stub matching (RSM) and by independent edge assignments (IEA) model, where the latter is either independent edge assignments of stubs (IEAS) or independent stub assignment (ISA).
-The tests are performed using goodness-of-fit measures between the edge multiplicity sequence of an observed multigraph, and the expected multiplicity sequence according to a simple or composite hypothesis.
+The tests are performed using goodness-of-fit measures between the edge multiplicity sequence of a specified model or an observed multigraph, and the expected multiplicity sequence according to a simple or composite hypothesis.

-Probability distributions of test statistics, summary of tests, moments of tests statistics, adjusted test statistics, critical values, significance level according to asymptotic distribution, and power of tests are given.
+## Simulated goodness of fit tests

-Examples of using the tests on your data is shown further down using the function `gof_test`.
+Probability distributions of test statistics, summary of tests, moments of tests statistics, adjusted test statistics, critical values, significance level according to asymptotic distribution, and power of tests can be examined using `gof_sim` given a specified model from which we simulate observed values from, and a null or non-null hypothesis from which we calculate expected values from.
+This in order to investigate the behavior of the null and non-null distributions of the test statistics.

 ### Example